 3. Writing (Different for Academic and General Training)

 - Topics are of general interest and suitable for candidates planning undergraduate and postgraduate studies abroad or seeking professional registration.

 - In Task I, you will be presented with a graph, table, chart or diagram and asked to describe, summarise or explain the information in your own words.

 - In Task 2, you will be asked to write an essay in response to a point of view, argument or problem.

 4. Speaking (Same for Academic and General Training)

 - Three-part one-on-one conversation

-- The test will be recorded for evaluation purpose and will consist of three parts that simulate a face-to-face oral interview with an examiner.
+- The test will be recorded for evaluation purposes and will consist of three parts that simulate a face-to-face oral interview with an examiner.

 - The Speaking component assesses the candidates’ use of spoken English; takes between 11 to 14 minutes to complete.

 - The entire speaking test is recorded by the examiner.